-The history of the present diocese of St Davids is long and varied.
-Celtic saints and Welsh princes, mediaeval bishops and Victorian legislators, Reformation scholars and Puritan divines, ascetic monks and Georgian parsons – all have left their mark on an extensive sacred landscape.
+The history of St Davids Diocese is long and varied.
+Celtic saints and Welsh princes, mediaeval bishops and Victorian legislators, Reformation scholars and Puritan divines, ascetic monks and Georgian parsons – all have left their mark on its diverse spiritual landscape.

-The names of churches and holy wells preserve the memory of the cults of Dewi, who gave his name to the diocese and cathedral, Teilo, Meugan, Brynach, Illtud and Padarn and those countless holy men and women who took up the torch of Christianity in the Roman Empire.
-They tended the flame of Christian discipleship and learning through the Dark Ages.
+The names of our 300+ churches and many holy wells preserve the memory of Dewi and his contemporaries like Teilo, Meugan, Brynach, Illtud and Padarn, who carried the torch of Christianity through the Roman Empire and into the Dark Ages.

-Neither Viking rapine nor Norman conquest extinguished their faith nor terminally damaged the mother churches and hermitages, the tradition of scholarship and asceticism, the skills of carving stones and illuminating manuscripts.
+Neither the Vikings nor the Normans could extinguish their faith nor terminally damage the mother churches and hermitages.
+The tradition of scholarship and asceticism, the skills of carving stones and illuminating manuscripts, lived on.

-It was the Normans who largely gave the diocese the shape it retained until 1923 when, following disestablishment, the Diocese of Swansea and Brecon was carved out of its Eastern edge.
-It is still today the largest diocese in Wales, but it once extended to the English border to include parishes in Herefordshire, Gwent and Powys.
-It was the Normans, too, who created the parochial system through which the diocese still operates at grass roots level.
+Nevertheless, it was the Normans who largely gave the diocese the shape it retained until 1923 when, following disestablishment, the Diocese of Swansea and Brecon was carved out of its Eastern edge.

-It was during the period between the twelfth and sixteenth centuries that so many of our parish churches were built, extended and beautified, almost invariably on much more ancient sites.
-The mediaeval church served the whole community through its liturgical celebration of the rhythms of life through the sacraments
+It was during the period between the 12th and 16th centuries that many of our parish churches were built, extended and beautified, usually on more ancient sites.
+The mediaeval church served the whole community through its liturgical celebration of the rhythms of life through the sacraments.

-The Reformation of the sixteenth century largely left the religious landscape in place with the exception of the religious houses, but with its adaptation of the mediaeval liturgies to highlight the newly recovered primacy of the Word of God, the interiors of church buildings became much starker.
+The Reformation of the 16th century left the religious landscape largely in place, with the exception of the religious houses, but with its adaptation of the mediaeval liturgies to highlight the newly recovered primacy of the Word of God, the interiors of church buildings became much starker.

 Later phases of the Reformation led Puritan soldiers to vandalise the cathedral leaving it in semi ruin for centuries.
 The lands and property of the church in the diocese were sequestered during the Commonwealth.